urbit/urbit.org-reloaded/content/faq.md

 Moons are 64 bits, issued by planets, and have names like `~doznec-salfun-naptul-habrys`.
 Moons are meant for connected devices: phones, desktops, smart TVs, digital thermostats, and other IoT devices.
 Moons are subordinated to their parent planet.

 Comets are 128 bits and have no parents.
 They can be launched by anyone.
 They are temporary, disposable identities.
 Being disposable and essentially unlimited, they will likely not be trusted by default by others on the Urbit OS network, though you shouldn't have any problem until the network grows much larger.
-They have long, hard-to-memorize names, like `~racmus-mollen-fallyt-linpex--watres-sibbur-modlux-rinmex`.
+They have long, hard-to-memorize names, like `~racmus-mollen-fallyt-linpex-watres-sibbur-modlux-rinmex`.

 ### What is a `@p`?
 Why is my username generated for me? {#what-is-patp}